swiftcoder2020/milestone_project_1/README.md

 ## Structure

-The purpose of the Structure plane is to provide the aforementioned users within the Scope an enhanced view aesthetically of a Curriculum Vitae which can be sectioned out accordingly to various separate webpages as deemed appropriate in order to break up the content and utilise the experience as opposed to incorporating them all into one page.
-I feel with some website development experience that with reference to the Structure illustration chart, I have identified that this website will be simple and linear with a view for it to be in the middle of the ball-park per se as I develop the website deeply in due course to create a high standard website portfolio.
+The purpose of the Structure plane is to provide the aforementioned users within the Scope an enhanced view aesthetically of a Curriculum Vitae which can be sectioned out accordingly to various separate webpages in order to break up the content and utilise some of the website development experience as opposed to incorporating them all into one page.
+Also gut instinct tells me that with reference to the Structure illustration chart, I have identified that this website will be simple and linear with a view for it to be in the middle of the ball-park per se as I develop the website deeply in due course to create a high standard website portfolio.

 ### *Interaction Design (IXD)*

-In terms of the interaction design, I am conscious of the perspective in the importance of not overusing the behaviour of interactive elements, as this would overwhelm users when visiting the website portfolio, therefore my approach to this is that I wanted to implement those that are of a subtle yet appropriate use of interaction that would elicit a response that is positive and demonstrates good user experience.
-Also experience tells me that consistency in the design is crucial so this was at the forefront of my mind when approaching this project in that the layout elements e.g. header & footer, the theme colours and typography are exactly where they should be and styled respectively so that it is pleasing to the eye visually for every webpage a user visits.
+In terms of the interaction design, I am conscious of the perspective in the importance of not overusing the behaviour of interactive elements, as this would overwhelm users when visiting the website portfolio, therefore the approach to this is that by implementing those that are of a subtle yet appropriate use of interaction, that would elicit a response that is positive and demonstrates good user experience.
+Also experience tells me that consistency in the design is crucial so this was at the forefront of the mind when approaching this project in that the layout elements e.g. header & footer, the theme colours and typography are exactly where they should be and styled respectively so that it is pleasing to the eye visually for every webpage a user visits.
 With these in mind, the following points defines what is to be included in the interaction design of the website portfolio:

 * When users hover over or focus on each of the navigational links, interactive elements such as the colour of both the text and underline will change and in addition, the underline will expand horizontally for a nice subtle touch recognising where the mouse cursor has been directed to.